luna/luna-rfcs/text/0000-luna-build.md

 missiles.
 Did someone say a test suite?

-Luna Build includes robust testing support as well, and all you have to do is go into the `test/` directory, and add your tests to `TestMain.luna`.
+Luna Build includes robust testing support as well, and all you have to do is go into the `test/` directory, and add your tests to `Main.luna`.
 Let's open this up and write a test!

 ```